Ari Hoogenboom: Life and career

 Hoogenboom grew up in the Queens borough of New York City, where he graduated from John Adams High School.
 He later earned a bachelor's degree from Atlantic Union College.
-There, he met and married his wife Olive, with whom he would later collaborate on several books.
-He went to graduate school at Columbia University, where he earned his MA and PhD, and was a student of David Herbert Donald.
-He taught history from 1956-58 at the University of Texas at El Paso, and from 1958-68 at Pennsylvania State University.
+While at Atlantic, he met and married his wife, Olive, with whom he would later collaborate on several books.
+He attended graduate school at Columbia University, where he earned his M. A. and Ph.
+D., and was a student of David Herbert Donald.
+He taught history from 1956 to 1958 at the University of Texas at El Paso, and from 1958 to 1968 at Pennsylvania State University.
 He was awarded a Guggenheim Fellowship in 1965.
-From 1968 to 1998 he taught at Brooklyn College.
+Finally, from 1968 to 1998, he taught at Brooklyn College.

 After his retirement from Brooklyn College, Hoogenboom authored Rutherford B. Hayes: One of the Good Colonels, and Gustavus Vasa Fox of the Union Navy: A Biography, about Assistant Secretary of the Navy Gustavus Fox.
-He worked with his wife Olive on a book that she was writing, Washington Women: The Woodbury Sisters.
+He worked with his wife, Olive, on one of her books, Washington Women: The Woodbury Sisters.

-Death
+Personal life & death

+With his wife, Hoogenboom fathered three children: Lynn, Ari, and Jan.

 Hoogenboom died in 2014, aged 86, from complications of mesothelioma.